ndpage/ndpage/README.md

 ### Hi there 👋
-My name is Nathan and I am a systems and software engineer at Bosch Rexroth.
-My background is embedded systems and software, mostly in automotive/off-highway industry.
-I love learning and
+I'm Nathan and I am a systems software engineer at Bosch.
+My background is embedded systems and software development, primarily in automotive/off-highway industry.
+I love learning, cool tech, music, and spending time with my family. 👨‍👩‍👧‍👦

--
 - 🌱 Currently learning modern C++ and Qt to develop performant software for embedded devices
-- 🤝 I’m looking to collaborate on projects involving embedded software, embedded display, audio/DSP, and back-end software.
+- 🤝 I’m looking to collaborate on projects involving embedded software, embedded display software, audio/DSP sofware, and back-end software.
+- 📫 How to reach me: linkedin.com/in/nathanpage2

 <!--
 **ndpage/ndpage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.